St. Joseph’s is a key player in an intriguing exploration of the earliest days of hockey in Canada.

 A hockey stick, considered to be the oldest stick known to exist, has been the subject of an archeological quest by Linda Howie and Johnna Allen of Material Legacy, a London-based company that provides forensic authentication of the history of objects and creates a biography, including the cultural, political and social context of the object.

 Material Legacy collaborated with anthropologist Andrew Nelson at Western University to study the stick and determine its age.
 Andrew approached colleagues at St. Joseph’s Hospital and Robarts Research Institute about analysing the stick through CT scans and micro-CT scans.
 At St. Joseph’s Hospital, CT Technical Coordinator Donna Findlay and radiologist Dr. Greg Garvin worked with the researchers to scan the stick.

 The scans show forensic proof that the ash wood was steam bent – a process that must be done within a year of cutting the tree down, when it is still green wood.
 This indicates the stick was actually made for hockey and not just found.
 The CT scans also helped authenticate the original dates from Laval University – confirming that the hockey stick was manufactured in the mid-1700s.

 “St. Joseph’s and Robarts have been instrumentally important to the discovery found in the scans, and we are appreciative of all for being part of this exciting discovery process,” says Johnna.

 It’s the first forensic study of a hockey stick to be undertaken and it sheds fascinating new light on Canada’s national sport and enduring passion for the game.
 The findings tell a hockey tale that has not been told before.

-Read the full story on Western University’s website and watch a the hockey stick project video (below or on YouTube) about the discovery process by Material Legacy.
+Watch a the hockey stick project video (below or on YouTube) about the discovery process by Material Legacy.
 The research has also been highlighted in a five-minute Daily Planet segment on the Discovery Channel.